top of page

 Modeling the Azolla Event: Image

-Funded through the Berlin University Alliance, by the Federal Ministry of Education and Research (BMBF) and the State of Berlin,
+Funded by the Berlin University Alliance and the state of Berlin,

-under the Excellence Strategy of the Federal Government of Germany.
+under the Excellence Strategy of the Federal Ministry of Science and Education Germany.

 Modeling the Azolla Event: Text